marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Service <ins>**does**</ins> provides its own access for each music-band/musician to be able to "invite listeners";

-Like "friend" or someone else (some kind of special listeners);
+For example, it could be a "friend" or someone else (some kind of special listeners);

-As result there will be list (database with "name" and "phone-number") of listeners invited by music-bands;
+As a result there will be list (database with "name" and "phone-number") of listeners invited by music-bands;

-Service provides ability to see full list of these listeners.
+Service provides ability to see full list of these listeners*.

-    but this should be available just for administrators (of party/service/website);
+    *but this should be available just for administrators (of party/service/website);

 - - - -